 We are not able to ship to some countries during the campaign.
 If your country does not appear on the list after you click the reward in which you are interested, please send us a message via KS.

-IMPORTANT: Do not add this cost to your pledge!
+IMPORTANT: Do not add these costs to your pledge!
 We will collect the shipping cost after the campaign, via Backerkit.

 Regrettably, we can not offer pickup at Spiel in Essen or any other convention.